MaxOhn/Bathbot/README.md

 - Remaining reaction emotes from [Smashicons](https://www.flaticon.com/authors/smashicons)

 ## Setup
+Trust me, you don't want to set this up, it will be a pain.
+Feel free to use the code in this repo as inspiration if you're working on something similar but I wouldn't even recommend that.
+If you're interested in the code you can join the [discord server](https://discord.gg/n9fFstG) and ask me directly about it.
+I'm generally happy to provide any help and current code pieces you need :)

-In case you want to get the bot running yourself to either modify a custom instance for you, or just to contribute to the project, here's what you need to do:
+In case I didn't convince you and you still want to get the bot running yourself...

+Note that there were some changes prior to moving to the new bathbot version but these instructions were not modified accordingly so they're not completely right but should get you on the right track:
 - Clone this repo via `git clone --recurse-submodules https://github.com/MaxOhn/Bathbot.git`
 - Handling oppai:
   - PP calculation for osu! and taiko is done via C-binding of [oppai](https://github.com/Francesco149/oppai-ng) so you will need the [LLVM](http://releases.llvm.org/download.html) C compiler